gmarty/media-experiments/README.md

 Then, point your browser to `http://localhost:3000/play-video-segment.html`.

+### prefetch-video.html

+Prefetch a video and know exactly how much is loaded using XHR.

 ### media-fragments-uri.html

 An example of the Media Fragment URI you can use to see the HTTP headers involved.